-Adoptive cell transfer: New technique could make cell-based immune therapies for cancer safer, more effectiveDecember 16th, 2012 in Cancer /
+Adoptive cell transfer: New technique could make cell-based immune therapies for cancer safer, more effectiveDecember 16, 2012 in Medicine & Health / Cancer

 A team led by Michel Sadelain, MD, PhD, Director of the Center for Cell Engineering at Memorial Sloan-Kettering Cancer Center, has shown for the first time the effectiveness of a new technique that could allow the development of more-specific, cell-based immune therapies for cancer.
 Their findings were reported online today in Nature Biotechnology.

 Immunotherapies—which make use of patients' own immune cells that have been augmented in the laboratory—have shown some early success in the treatment of blood cancers including certain types of leukemia.
 For most cancers, however, cell-based therapies have been harder to develop, in large part because it has been difficult for investigators to train immune cells to specifically attack cancer cells without damaging normal, healthy cells in the body.

 The treatment approach, known as adoptive cell transfer (ACT), involves engineering an immune cell called a T cell.
 In the ACT process, T cells are removed from a patient and a gene is added to allow the T cells to recognize a certain antigen on the surface of a cancer cell.
 The enhanced cells are grown in the laboratory and then infused back into the patient to seek out and attack cancer cells.